Need 100 Dollars Right Now? Get a Fast Loan Today Even With Bad Credit

 Payday Loan Amounts

-A payday loan is a “small-dollar” loan for customers that have a poor credit score.
+A payday loan is a “small-dollar” loan for customers who have a poor credit score.
 While the amount you can secure through a payday loan will depend on several factors, including the laws in your state, it likely won’t be very much.
 According to the Consumer Financial Protection Bureau, the median amount of a payday loan is $350.3 Of course, your payday loan may range anywhere from $100, all the way up to $1,000.
 But it’s more likely that your loan amount will be small.

 Since many borrowers who need payday loans have low credit scores, lenders are taking a risk by offering them one.
 They account for this risk by charging these borrowers extremely high-interest rates.
 Some APRs for payday loans can be as high as 400%.
 But if you have a low credit score and need money in your bank account fast, then you might end up settling for these rates.
 But an alternative loan option may be better.